 Should: Indicates a method to achieve the standard; highly desirable, but not mandatory.

 Sponsor: The institution that has the overall administrative control and responsibility for the conduct of the program.

-Resident: The individual enrolled in a Commission on Dental Accreditation-accredited advanced education in general dentistry program.
+Resident: The individual enrolled in a Commission on Dental Accreditation-accredited advanced dental education program.

 STANDARD 1 - INSTITUTIONAL AND PROGRAM EFFECTIVENESS